 The holidays are a time for gathering, celebrating, and making memories—but they can also put added pressure on your home’s plumbing system.
 With more people using your kitchen and bathrooms, even small issues can quickly turn into major inconveniences.
+Clogged drains, especially toilet clogs, are a common holiday problem, so it’s important to be prepared with the right tools, such as a specialized plunger, and know how to unclog drains when needed to handle these situations.
 Fortunately, a few simple preparations can help you avoid unexpected plumbing problems and keep your home running smoothly throughout the festivities.

 Here are the top tips to ensure your holiday stays joyful—and clog-free.